postgres-plr/plr/userguide.md

 ```

-**Tip** If a language is installed intotemplate1, all subsequently created databases will have the lan-
+**Tip** If a language is installed into `template1`, all subsequently created databases will have the
-guage installed automatically.
+language installed automatically.

 **Tip** In addition to the documentation, the plr.out.* files in plr/expected are a good source of
 usage examples.

 **Tip** R headers are required.
 Download and install R prior to building PL/R. R must have been built
-with the--enable-R-shliboption when it was configured, in order for the libR shared object library
+with the `--enable-R-shlib` option when it was configured, in order for the libR shared object library
 to be available.

-#### Chapter 2.
-Installation

 **Tip:** Additionally, libR must be findable by your runtime linker.
 On Linux, this involves adding an entry
 in /etc/ld.so.conf for the location of libR (typically $R_HOME/bin or $R_HOME/lib), and then running